 are at least 18 years old and reside in Germany, Switzerland, Great Britain,

 France, Italy, Spain, Portugal, Canada (excluding Quebec), China or in the USA

 (excluding Florida and New York).

 Thermal grease, thermal compound, thermal goop, thermal gunk or heat paste – thermal paste has lots of different names.
 It is a sticky paste applied directly on the heatsink or CPU and the most commonly used interface material in the electronics cooling area.
-Thermal compound with a good quality will provide the best possible performance.
-Unfortunately, to apply thermal paste can be quite messy.
-Also, thermal paste isn’t the best way to fill bigger gaps sometimes.
-Here, you can use thermal pads.
+Good quality thermal compound will provide the best possible performance.
+Unfortunately, applying thermal paste can be quite messy.
+Plus, thermal paste isn’t always the best way to fill bigger gaps.
+In this case, you should consider thermal pads.

 A tutorial how to properly apply thermal compound, can be found here:

 Thermal pads are a lot easier to install than thermal paste.
 Unfortunately, they aren’t as effective as a thin layer of paste.
 Some stock CPU coolers come with pads, because they’re nice and clean, and they’ll work fine.
 But they are one-shot solutions only.
 You’ll have to replace the pad if you ever remove the heatsink from its mounted position, because the heat of the operating CPU will have caused the thermal pad to conform to the top.
 That means once you move the heatsink, there will be new gaps between the surfaces.
 So never forget: if you dismount the heatsink, replace the thermal pad and clean all debris.